xmblb/HeterogeneousEnsemble/README.md

-The codes support the manuscript entitled "A comparative study of heterogeneous ensemble- learning techniques for landslide susceptibility mapping".
+The codes support the manuscript entitled "A comparative study of heterogeneous ensemble-learning techniques for landslide susceptibility mapping".

 Abstract: